ninjaaron/xonsh-quickstart/README.rst

 Globs
 ~~~~~
-aside from the unquoted globbing behavior in subprocess mode, xonsh
+Aside from the unquoted globbing behavior in subprocess mode, xonsh
-supports regex globbing everywhere with backticks.
+supports `regex globbing`_ everywhere with backticks.
 This feels overkill
 most of the time, but is extremely useful when you need it.
 It is also
 somewhat necessitated by the omission of brace expansion.